How Can CBDCs Be Designed to Drive Financial Inclusion?

 Joint efforts (e.g. joint development of CBDC technology, the sharing of regulatory experience and expertise, technical assistance) at the international and regional levels will provide public goods, reduce regulatory arbitrage, and avoid other undesirable effects (e.g. increased digital divide with the use of CBDCs).
 For example, knowledge sharing is essential for overcoming capacity limitations.
 Since there is no universal approach to CBDCs, strategies must be tailored to individual countries, considering their contexts (such as risks).
 That said, minimum regional or international standards could be explored for crucial issues such as privacy protection.
 Moreover, international guidelines may be developed and best practices if any could be shared over time.
 These efforts are necessary to foster financial inclusion.

-In our first two blogs, we have explored the state of play on financial inclusion, related key challenges and opportunities, and the potential of CBDCs to address these issues.
+In our first blog, we have explored the state of play on financial inclusion, related key challenges and opportunities, and the potential of CBDCs to address these issues.
 We then delved into how CBDCs can be intentionally designed to drive financial inclusion.
-In our next and final blog, Professor Wang will illustrate a practical guide to driving financial inclusion through CBDCs.
-Stay tuned for a multifaceted assessment that includes practical considerations from policy environment, to legal framework, privacy and cost factors, tech readiness, and complementary policies to help design CBCDs with inclusivity.
+In our final blog, Professor Wang illustrated a practical guide to driving financial inclusion through CBDCs.
+Click here for a multifaceted assessment that includes practical considerations from policy environment, to legal framework, privacy and cost factors, tech readiness, and complementary policies to help design CBCDs with inclusivity.